marceickhoff/pager/README.md

 You can also create custom directory structures inside the language sub-directory to enable sub-page structures on your website.
 Each directory can contain a `index.php` file that is used if the directory is requested directly.

-#### Error pages
+##### Error pages

 Inside your language sub-directory you'll see another sub-directory.
 It's the `_error` directory.
 It contains page content files for different HTTP status codes.
-By default there is already a `404.php` file that is included if the servers HTTP response code is 404 (page not found).
+By default, there is already a `404.php` file that is included if the servers HTTP response code is 404 (page not found).
 It works the same way as a regular page content file.

-### Configuration files
+#### Directory files

-Inside each directory inside the language sub-directory can (but doesn't have to) be a `_defaults.php` file that contains defaults like meta information or assets for its particular directory and all its children.
+Inside each directory inside the language sub-directory can (but doesn't have to) be a `_directory.php` file that contains defaults like meta information or assets for its particular directory.
+These configurations will be applied to all subdirectories.

+There should always be a `_directory.php` file in the language root that acts as a default for all pages.

+You can also put additional configurations here.

 *Learn more about [Config](https://github.com/marceickhoff/Pager#config).*

-# Class reference
+## Class reference

-## Assets
+### Assets

 Use the Asset Manager `Assets` if you want to embed certain assets like stylesheets or scripts for specific pages that you don't want to embed globally into the template.